nbme-ss/ClientFucker/README.md

 # ClientFucker (Inspired by MeowDoomsdayFucker and _legendryy_)

-ClientFucker is a lightweight detection script designed to identify the presence of specific clients within a running process.
-It currently detects Doomsday and Lagoon, with plans to expand to more clients over time.
+ClientFucker is a lightweight detection program designed to identify the presence of specific clients within a running process it mainly detects shitty skided clients

 ## Overview